HatifNeyaz/EuroSAT_imaging/README.md

 #### Reproducibility:

 #### 1. Download the requirements.txt file, the model "best_model.pth" and app.py from the github.
-Keep them in the same folder.
+Keep them in the same folder."best_model.pth" can be downloaded from Release-->tags.
 #### 2. Create a virtual environment and activate it.
 #### 3. type --> "pip install requirements.txt" in the terminal.
 #### 4. If you face any difficulty in installing pytorch, please visit the official website of pytorch and copy the link as per your cuda version